vgrankin/phalcon_jwt_restapi_demo/README.md

 - now go to project directory, then go to "application" dir (on your computer) and run "composer install" to install dependencies (see application/composer.json)
 - now go to project directory and run "docker-compose build".
 It will download all images required.
 - run "docker-compose up -d" to run containers
-    * after that http://phalcon.api will be up and running
+    * after that http://phalcon.api should be up and running

 - current mongo db hack required to allow mongodb connections:
     - make sure containers are running ("docker-compose up -d")